 (i) In delegating implementation and enforcement authority to a State under section 111(c) of the Clean Air Act, the following authorities shall be retained by the Administrator and not transferred to a State:

-(1) The requirements of §60.56c(i) establishing operating parameters when using controls other than those listed in §60.56c(d).
+(1) The requirements of Sec.
+60.56c(i) establishing operating parameters when using controls other than those listed in Sec.
+60.56c(d).

-(2) Alternative methods of demonstrating compliance under §60.8.
+(2) Approval of alternative methods of demonstrating compliance under §60.8 including: